 The upcoming 5G technology will make the most futuristic scenarios the very grain of everyday life.
 The fifth generation of wireless technologies, with its unprecedent speed, low latency, wide distribution, and the possibility to support high connection density, will take interconnectivity worldwide.
 IT distributed architectures, edge and fog computing, domotics, and virtual realities in the age of 5G will revolutionize our way of communicating.

 Everything we use might soon be on-line and ready to connect with all aspects of our lives.

-Firstly, Highly software-based interconnectivity has already proven to be fertile ground for Distributed Denial of Services (DDoS) attacks.
-They disrupt normal traffic of a target server, service or network by overwhelming the target and its surrounding infrastructure with a flood of Internet traffic.
-With the implementation of 5G and IoT technologies, the possible reach of DDoS will increase exponentially.
-The 2017 Cisco report highlights that the number of DDoS attacks exceeding 1 gigabit per second of traffic will rise to 3.1 million by 2021, a 2.5-fold increase from 2016.
+Highly software-based interconnectivity has already proven to be fertile ground for Distributed Denial of Services (DDoS) attacks, which disrupt normal traffic of a target server, service or network by overwhelming the target and its surrounding infrastructure with a flood of Internet traffic.
+With the implementation of 5G and IoT technologies, the possible reach of DDoS will increase exponentially: 2017 Cisco report highlights that the number of DDoS attacks exceeding 1 gigabit per second of traffic will rise to 3.1 million by 2021, a 2.5-fold increase from 2016.

-Furthermore, the ability of making predictions about the future is a central aspect of the human kind.
-It does not only allow us to engage in sophisticated thought experiments, but it also keeps us on our toes.
-Hence, we need to sharpen our thinking and build educated and aware predictions about what is ahead of us.
-Indeed, Asimov (1986) stated that “the desire to know our individual destinies has been linked, through the centuries, with our desire to foretell what will happen to humanity as a whole, to comprehend in all its complexity the grand sweep of history”.
+The ability of making predictions about the future is a central aspect of the human kind.
+It does not only allow us to engage in sophisticated thought experiments, but it also keeps us on our toes, ready to act when predictions become facts and facts overrun predictions.
+Hence, we need to sharpen our thinking and build educated and aware predictions about what is ahead of us, because “the desire to know our individual destinies has been linked, through the centuries, with our desire to foretell what will happen to humanity as a whole, to comprehend in all its complexity the grand sweep of history” (Asimov, 1986).